Getting a PhD is about doing science

 Focus on questions.
 This is relevant even if you’re explicitly doing method development.
 How will your future results change understanding?
 How will they change what is possible?

 Prioritize and optimize your time.
 Spending a day planning and strategizing can often save you weeks.
-A rule of thumb I like is to spend at least 25% of your time strategizing rather than doing.
+A rule of thumb I like is to spend at least 20% of your time strategizing rather than doing (this includes planing experiments).

 Picking a lab